management, waste-pollution creation and its management, maintaining ecosystems,

 TOP OF PAGE

-Biodiversity, the world's population and the creation and
+Biodiversity, the world's population, creation and

 People in poorer underdeveloped countries, unsurprisingly, want